R0yZh3ng/QuantumCellularAutomata/README.md

 A *bulleted* list:
 - As a user, I want to be able to determine the size of the grid that the simulation will occur on.
 - As a user, I want to be able to determine which interactions goes on so that I can test different interactions
-- As a user, I want to be able to add multiple instances of simulations
-- As a user, I want to be able to view all previous simulations in a categorized order
 - As a user, I want to be able to see the grid evolve following quantum gate rules in discrete time
 - As a user, I want to be able to visualize the simulation with gradient color changes
-- As a user, I want to be able to select on and off the different interaction displayed (entanglement as lines when box is checked)